swathiathul/hiring-process-analysis/Readme.md

 ## Task

-* How many males and females are Hired ?
+* How many males and females are hired ?
 * What is the average salary offered in this company ?
 * Draw the class intervals for salary in the company ?
-* Draw Pie Chart / Bar Graph ( or any other graph ) to show proportion of people working different department ?
+* Draw Pie Chart / Bar Graph ( or any other graph ) to show proportion of people working in different department ?
 * Represent different post tiers using chart/graph?